mr-ema/jwt-express/README.md

-# JWT DEMO-EXPRESS
+# JWT-DEMO WITH EXPRESS

-- A simple express app with aunthentication
+- A simple express app with authentication
 ## Run Locally

 ```bash